 What the Life Insurance Underwriters Will Want To Know

-- When were you initially diagnosed with Dubin-Johnson Syndrome?
+- What was your date of diagnosis with Dubin-Johnson Syndrome?
 Because Dubin-Johnson Syndrome is considered to be a benign condition, many individuals who possess this health issue can still qualify for a Standard life insurance policy rating.
 However, the insurance underwriters will still need to rule out any other types of blood conditions.
-Therefore, it may also be necessary to acquire your medical records from your primary care physician and / or other medical specialist that you see, as well as obtain a blood sample for testing purposes.
+Underwriters could still ask you permission to look at your medical records.

 - Do you have any other health conditions?
 The underwriters will also want to know if you have any other health conditions in addition to Dubin-Johnson Syndrome.
 This way, they will be able to get a clearer picture of your overall health history.
 They may also ask you for your family health history as well.